Celisuis/BlizzardCSharp/README.md

 ```

 This works because we are telling the API that we want the Pet information, by passing the CharacterFields enum.

+### Credits

+-  Nick-Strohm because his BattleNET library was instrumental in learning how to parse and use JSON properly within c#.
+- Blizzard for Official APIs
+- Ovrstat and Tekrop for providing Unofficial Overwatch APIs